List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Catra

 Catra is the Force Captain of the Evil Horde (a position previously held by Adora before she defected).
-Her trademark is a magical mask, given to her by Hordak, who in turn had stolen it from the queen of the Magicats.
-Catra could transform into a purple panther of formidable strength by pulling the mask over her eyes.
-However, even in human form, Catra had such confidence in her own skills that she was prepared to take on Huntara, one of the toughest warriors in the galaxy.
+Her trademark is a magical mask, given to her by Hordak, which allows her to transform into a purple panther.
+Even in human form, Catra has such confidence in her own skills that she is prepared to take on Huntara, one of the toughest warriors in the galaxy.

 Catra, like Hordak, is notoriously short-tempered.
-The comically feline voice bestowed upon the character by Melendy Britt belies Catra's extremely cruel and calculating ways.
-The only characters that Catra evinced any tenderness towards were her pet lion Clawdeen and the handsome pirate Sea Hawk, although the latter evoked Catra's wrath when he paired with Adora.
-The vain feline Force Captain has no regard or concern for even her fellow members of the Evil Horde, although Entrapta seemed to come as close to being a friend of Catra's as anyone could get.
-She despised Adora from her time in the Horde, as she envied the position that Hordak's adopted daughter was holding.
+She has no regard or concern for even her fellow members of the Evil Horde, although Entrapta seemed to come as close to being a friend of Catra's as anyone could get.
+She despises Adora from her time in the Horde, as she envies the position that Hordak's adopted daughter was holding.
 Catra particularly despises Scorpia, with whom she has a longstanding rivalry.

-Catra's mask also grants her telepathic control over all cats, and seemingly the power to teleport herself to specific locations as displayed in the episode One to Count On.
-In the toyline, she is the principal villain instead of Hordak (who is part of the Masters of the Universe toyline), but even in the Filmation series, she was featured as the chief antagonist in more episodes than any other Horde villain.
-In fact, Catra only seemed to serve Hordak in order to accrue more power and position for herself.
-She teamed up with Skeletor to destroy Hordak in My Friend, My Enemy, presumably after learning that Hordak offered to make Kowl's evil cousin Red-Eye his Force Captain.
-She was also perfectly ready to abandon Hordak so that she could become the Queen of the Magicats.
+In the Masters of the Universe Classics toyline, her bio states that was C'yra, a monarch from the Tri Star System.
+She gained her mask upon joining the Evil Horde.

-In the 2018 series, she is being portrayed as an anthropomorphic cat with heterochromic eyes who was Adora's friend before becoming enemies with her after she joined the Rebellion.
+In the 2018 series, Catra is naturally cat-like and was Adora's friend before Adora joined the Rebellion.
 She confessed her love for Adora at the end of season five.

-In the Masters of the Universe Classics toyline, her bio states that she gained her mask upon joining the Evil Horde.